1995parham/1995parham.github.io/about/index.md

 This is my personal website and blog where I put down my thoughts, solutions to problems and learning notes. :-)

 ## About Me
-I borned in Tehran, Iran in winter of 1995.
+I was borned in Tehran, Iran in winter of 1995.
 I enjoy C codding, kernel developing, math problem solving ... :-)

 ![Parham Alvani Picture]({{site.url}}/assets/images/Parham_Alvani.jpg)